n0b0dy-su/octave_notebook/README.md

 ## Configuration

-In the root forlder you have a [docker-compose.yml](./docker-compose.yml) which defien a structure to build an execute the container, setting the host port 8888 for a forwarding in the 8888 container port, if you have another service running in this port just change the first 8888 for you port election [port configuration](https://docs.docker.com/engine/reference/commandline/port/).
+In the root directory you have a [docker-compose.yml](./docker-compose.yml) which defines a structure to build an execute the container, setting the host port 8888 for a forwarding in the 8888 container port, if you have another service running in this port just change the first 8888 for you port election [port configuration](https://docs.docker.com/engine/reference/commandline/port/).

 Also have a volume set in the folder [exchange](./exchange) as default, you can modify it to add others volumes or delete it. [docker volumes](https://docs.docker.com/storage/volumes/)